smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

-OCR_TRANSMITTER_ADDRESS is the default sending address to use for OCR.
+`OCR_TRANSMITTER_ADDRESS` is the default sending address to use for OCR.
 If you have an OCR job that does not explicitly specify a transmitter address, it will fall back to this value.

 ### P2P_NETWORKING_STACK

 - Default: `"V1"`

-OCR supports multiple networking stacks.
-P2P_NETWORKING_STACK chooses which one to use.
+OCR supports multiple networking stacks. `P2P_NETWORKING_STACK` chooses which stack to use.
 Possible values are:

 - `V1`
-- `V1V2` (runs both stacks simultaneously, trying V2 first then falling back to V1 - useful for migrating networks without downtime)
+- `V1V2` - Runs both stacks simultaneously and tries V2 first before falling back to V1.
+This is useful for migrating networks without downtime.
 - `V2`

 All nodes in the OCR network should share the same networking stack.